caramdache/games/README.md

 Creating a Game class
 =======================

-A Game is identified by a name, occurs within a given year and has a unique timestamp.
-All attributes are mandatory, not transient and not indexed:
+A Game is identified by a name, occurs within a given year and has a timestamp.
+A game also has several players:

 	class Game < NSManagedObject

+	  @attributes = [
+		{:name => 'name',      :type => NSStringAttributeType},
+		{:name => 'timestamp', :type => NSDateAttributeType},
+		{:name => 'year',      :type => NSInteger16AttributeType},
+	  ]

+	  @relationships = [
+		{:name => 'players', :destination => 'Player', :inverse => 'game'},
+	  ]

+In addition, games are grouped by year, sorted by timestamp and searched by name:

+	class Game < NSManagedObject
 	  @sortKeys = ['timestamp']
 	  @sectionKey = 'year'
 	  @searchKey = 'name'

+Options are available if you wish to provide defaults for attributes, or if attributes are not optional, transient or indexed:

+	class Game < NSManagedObject
 	  @attributes = [
 		{:name => 'name', :type => NSStringAttributeType, :default => '', :optional => false, :transient => false, :indexed => false},
 		{:name => 'timestamp', :type => NSDateAttributeType, :default => nil, :optional => false, :transient => false, :indexed => false},
 		{:name => 'year', :type => NSInteger16AttributeType, :default => 0, :optional => false, :transient => false, :indexed => false},
 	  ]

-A Game has many players:
+The same holds for relationships:

 	class Game < NSManagedObject
 	  @relationships = [